The Square and the Tower cover art

 About this listen

-Penguin presents the audiobook edition of The Square and the Tower by Niall Ferguson.
+Penguin presents the audiobook edition of The Square and the Tower by Niall Ferguson, read by John Sackville.

 Most history is hierarchical: it's about popes, presidents, and prime ministers.
 But what if that's simply because they create the historical archives?
 What if we are missing equally powerful but less visible networks - leaving them to the conspiracy theorists, with their dreams of all-powerful Illuminati?

-The 21st century has been hailed as the Networked Age.
-But in The Square and the Tower, Niall Ferguson argues that social networks are nothing new.
+The twenty-first century has been hailed as the Networked Age.
+But in The Square and the Tower Niall Ferguson argues that social networks are nothing new.
 From the printers and preachers who made the Reformation to the freemasons who led the American Revolution, it was the networkers who disrupted the old order of popes and kings.
 Far from being novel, our era is the Second Networked Age, with the computer in the role of the printing press.
-Those looking forward to a utopia of interconnected 'netizens' may therefore be disappointed.
-For networks are prone to clustering, contagions and even outages.
+But networks have a dark side, prone to clustering, contagions, and even outages.
 And the conflicts of the past already have unnerving parallels today, in the time of Facebook, Islamic State and Trumpworld.

 Economic History Economics World Socialism Imperialism China Capitalism Iran Latin American Africa Middle East Middle Ages Soviet Union War Taxation Russia Social justice Imperial Japan Royalty Self-Determination Liberalism